QFPay/docs/docs/02-in-store/04-pos-api/02-ECR.md

 >
 > Front camera or back camera can be selected  to use by parameter `camera_id`
 >
-> Time to wait for credit card payment in payment page can be set by parameter `wait_card_timeout`
+> Time to wait for payment in payment page can be set by parameter `wait_card_timeout`
 :::

 ```json